Knowledge base

 Phase 1 + roadmap

-Every record the organization captures becomes part of what Olga can reason from.
-That is the point: the more the organization writes down, the more grounded and useful Olga's answers become.
+Beyond the Knowledge tool, every record the organization captures becomes part of what Olga can reason from: the Vision, the seats, the Priorities and Tasks, the open Issues, the documented Processes, and the Metrics.
+The more the organization writes down, the more grounded and useful Olga's answers become.

 | Store | What it holds |